 The female intimate area (the genital area) has the most sophisticated anatomy & physiology.
 The micro details of the intricacies of the anatomy & physiology are owned by Gynaecologists rather than GPs or junior doctors/medical students.

 Dysfunctions of this area are such specialised syllables to Gynaecology.
 Adequate management of these dysfunctions is beyond primary care realm and the reason for referral to Gynaecologists.
-Examples of these include; urinary stress incontinence
+Examples of these include: Vaginismus treatments, urinary stress incontinence

 (urine leakage), dyspareunia (pain during sex), vaginal dryness & itching, reduced sensation and many more that are linked to post-delivery effects, birth trauma or due to menopause.
 Which again come under sheer OB&GY scrutinized knowledge & assessment.